-How do you get to Similan Islands?
+How to get to Similan Islands from Phuket?

 There isn’t as much as there used to be due to excessive bleaching in 2010.
 Bleaching coral is caused by the water being too warm, and the coral expels the essential algae that grow on the coral, turning white and eventually dies.
 Slowly but surely, the coral has finally begun to come back, but the locals will make sure to let you know to be careful not to damage it and admire its beauty from afar.

 Another widespread activity to do when visiting the Similan Islands is scuba diving.
-Many people say that the Similan Islands has the best scuba diving in the world.
+Many people say that the Similan Islands Thailand has the best scuba diving in the world.
 There are numerous areas all over the islands that are great for diving, such as Christmas Point, Elephant Head Rock, Donald Duck Bay, and Shark Fin Reef and Boulder City.

 Some other popular activities include going out on a speed boat, climbing the giant boulders, and relaxing on the beach.
 Many people also love to come to the islands to take pictures of scenery, the wildlife, and the underwater environment.
 There are also various tours you can book that include exploring multiple islands and delicious meals made by your tour guide.

 Wildlife preservation is a significant component that is extremely important for the Thai Government on the Similan Islands.
 Three of the 11 islands, Ko Huyong, Ko Payang, and Ko Payan, are all strictly closed to the public.
 This is because these islands are strictly for the turtle hatching program and reef conservation.
 There are also some vulnerable species of birds like the pale-capped pigeons and other animals that reside there.

-Fishing is also banned on the Similan Islands to protect the numerous species of exotic fish and sea animals.
+Fishing is also banned in the Similan Islands Thailand to protect the numerous species of exotic fish and sea animals.
 But there are still people who choose to fish on the islands illegally, so while you’re there, you may see some fishing boats, or if you go diving, you may see some old fishing nets or fishing traps stuck on the coral reefs.

 The other option is a little more simplistic, but it is half the price, so it might be a better option if you are on a budget.
 You also have the opportunity to stay at one of the campsites in a tent.
 Ko Miang, Ko Similan, and Ko Tachai all have campsites that offer 2-3 people tents available for about 500 baht per night, which is the most budget-friendly choice.
 Plus, who wouldn’t want to experience camping on a gorgeous beach with their friends and loved ones?

-The Similan Islands are under a Thai law that doesn’t allow large construction projects to occur on the islands; this is why there are no hotels, only one restaurant, and the structures are all very basic.
+The Similan Islands Thailand are under a Thai law that doesn’t allow large construction projects to occur on the islands; this is why there are no hotels, only one restaurant, and the structures are all very basic.
 But some people choose to stay nearby in Khao Lak, the mainland.
 There are multiple hotels to choose from there, plenty of delicious restaurants to eat at, and more fun activities to do.
 Plus, when you want to go back to the islands, some boats can take you right from Khao Lak.

-Although there are so many activities, trips, and tours to choose from when visiting Phuket, make sure you make an effort to see the Similan Islands.
+Although there are so many activities, trips, and tours to choose from when visiting Phuket, make sure you make an effort to see the Similan Islands Thailand.
 The islands are the perfect destination for everyone because there is something to do that will interest every person.
 If snorkelling or scuba diving is something you enjoy, then there are numerous gorgeous diving spots to choose from.